 Have a set suitcase of easily accessible items you’ll need.

 Nothing is more frustrating than packing up your life and then realizing you need an item hidden away in a box somewhere.
 As you’re preparing for your long-distance move, be sure to keep at least one suitcase or box of relevant, easily accessible items.
 Things like your paperwork, packing materials, and travel needs will be good to keep in one central location.
 It can be good to consolidate for this bag as well.
-If you need clothes, you may as well pack your dress with a built in bra so you can save on one extra thing to back.
+If you need clothes, you may as well pack your dress with built in bra so you can save on one extra thing to back.
 It would help if you had stylish outfits planned for the days you are traveling, which may be a great option for you.

 Plan to move your pets.

 When you’re moving, you aren’t just moving yourself and your family, but you’re moving any pets as well.
 Be prepared to take extra steps to get your animals situated for a long drive and cross-country trip.
 Some pets can easily survive the journey.
-A dog can hang out in the back seat of a car no problem, and cats are usually contained in a carrier for a while.
+A dog can hang out in the back seat of a car with no problem, and cats are usually contained in a carrier for a while.
 Certain animals may need a little more planning, however.
 For example, reptiles are cold-blooded, so they can’t be without their heat lamps for too long.
 Traveling a crested gecko will require special attention, heat pads, and feeding techniques.
 Just be sure to do your research on how to get your furry, feathery, or scaly friends through a long drive.

 Label everything you are packing.